-Q: Has your business yet made the decision to automation their finance process?
+Q: Has your business made the decision yet to automation their finance processes?

 Looking at the results from the audience, it shows that 45% of the audience are just starting out their finance process automation journey, whilst a further 10% were already automated.
 A further 45% had either never looked, or failed to justify the investment.
 These figures fairly closely echo other recent survey results.
 Starting a project to automate, especially for large organisations will involve a reasonable commitment to research and evaluation to discover what will work best for you, but also the provide an answer as to most efficient way of progressing.

 This graph highlighted the 2018 priorities of CFO’s, from a survey conducted by PWC in partnership with DFCG.
 The graphic shows that performance management is considered the most important priority for CFO’s to provide added value to the business lines.
 This can best be achieved by obtaining key data, and using it digitally.
 In terms of process optimisation, simplification and standardisation are the two actions that are most common.
 Optimisation is aided with the emergence of new technologies to make it possible to perform background low valued-added tasks far more efficiently.

 The third poll looked at the involvement and interface between departments, for the digitisation projects that had taken place already.